complextissue/pytximport/README.md

 While the outputs are identical within floating point tolerance for the same configuration, there remain some differences between the packages:

 Features unique to `pytximport`:
 - Generating transcript-to-gene maps, either from a BioMart server or an `annotation.gtf` file.
 Use `create_transcript_gene_map` or `create_transcript_gene_map_from_annotation` from `pytximport.utils`.
 - Command line interface.
 Type `pytximport --help` into your terminal to explore all options.
 - `AnnData`-support, enabling seamless integration with the `scverse`.
-- Additionally, integration with `SummarizedExperiment`, to represent outputs in familiar Bioconductor data structures available through [biocpy](https://github.com/biocpy) ecosystem.
+- `SummarizedExperiment`-support to represent outputs in familiar Bioconductor data structures available through the [BiocPy](https://github.com/biocpy) ecosystem.
 - Saving outputs directly to file (use the `output_path` argument).
 - Removing transcript versions from **both** the quantification files and the transcript-to-gene map when `ignore_transcript_version` is provided.
 - Post-hoc biotype-filtering.
 Set `biotype_filter` to a whitelist of possible biotypes contained within the bar-separated values of your transcript ids.

-Features unique to `tximport`
+Features unique to `tximport`:
+- Alevin single-cell RNA-seq data support

 Argument order and argument defaults may differ between the implementations.